Ming2Liu/Ming2Liu.github.io/_pages/lab.md

       The <strong>Applied Machine Learning Research Group</strong> at Dublin City University (DCU) is dedicated to advancing intelligent, sustainable, and data-driven solutions across sectors such as smart transportation, smart grids, smart healthcare and cloud-based systems.
     </p>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin: 0;">
-      Led by Dr. Mingming Liu, our team advances state-of-the-art research in AI-driven systems, combining applied optimization, systems engineering, and control with a strong emphasis on real-world impact.
+      Led by Dr Mingming Liu, our team advances state-of-the-art research in AI-driven systems, combining applied optimization, systems engineering, and control with a strong emphasis on real-world impact.
 Our work focuses on federated learning, spatial-temporal graph neural networks, privacy-preserving intelligence, and user-centric solutions for decision-making under uncertainty.
       We collaborate globally to design and develop next-generation AI systems that drive sustainability and real-world impact for the benefit of society.
     </p>
   </div>